jundalisay/sp/content/en/social/supersociology/crisis-years.md

 ---

-In 2015, we made a model that predicted the Crisis Years which were to begin in 2019, being felt from 2020 up to around 2035.
+In 2015, we made a model that predicted [the Crisis Years](/social/supersociology/precrisis-years/) which were to begin in 2019, being felt from 2020 up to around 2035.

 This model was created by plotting the historical events in Europe from the mercantilist period.
 We used the wheat prices from Adam Smith and extended them to current times.

  <!-- and David Hume who were Scottish historians.  -->

 It matched the major European wars such as the Seven Years War and the World Wars, as well as the major European economic crises such as:
-- the 18th century stock bubbles and
+- the 18th century stock bubbles
-- the financial crises from 1920 to 2008.
+- the financial crises from 1920 to 2008

-These exposed the hidden dynamics of the Negative Force (Yin or Shakti-Maya in Taoism and Hinduism).
+These exposed the hidden dynamics of the Negative Force (Yin or Shakti-Maya in Taoism and Hinduism) lurking in the Western psyche.

 These dynamics pointed to a pattern of stagflation, to be followed by a series of conflicts that may merge into a bigger war that would affect the West.
 This is because the events are effects of the Western mental wavelength or mentality.

 Unlike particles that exist in isolation, waves are continuous and connected with other waves.

-We do not have much data on Chinese mentality since we cannot read Chinese text, and so we cannot make a clear prediction on China yet.
-Fortunately, ChatGPT might be able to help out with this.
+{{< n n="We do not have much data on Chinese mentality since we cannot read Chinese text, and so we cannot make a clear prediction on China yet.
+Fortunately, ChatGPT might be able to help out with this." >}}

 ### Trump as the Crisis Causer

 Back in 2015, we were wondering how could the crisis become so huge when there was no carrier for the Negative Force.

 The world no longer had an evil Hitler or Stalin.
-The Kim family was evil but North Korea is not advanced as Nazi Germany, nor does it have the population or resources of the Soviets.
-Xi Jinping might act imperial, but he is still not crazy ambitious like Hitler nor violent like Stalin.
+- The Kim family was evil but North Korea is not advanced as Nazi Germany, nor does it have the population or resources of the Soviets.
+- Xi Jinping might act imperial, but he is still not crazy ambitious like Hitler nor violent like Stalin.

 Then Trump became the Republican candidate in May 2016 fulfilling the requirement for a Crisis Causer.
 - He is ambitious as Hitler and is loved by Neo Nazis